 Points on the graph can be dragged up or down to create new graphs and see the data change in the data table.
 The maximum value on the vertical axis can be changed and the effect of changing this scale can be demonstrated.

 The ITP can be used to introduce children to line graphs, to enable them to draw their own and to explore the properties and the ‘story’ told by these graphs.

-View full screen in your browser.
+I am remaking the ITPs so that they will work on all modern browsers and tablets.
+They will remain freely available to all without the need for a subscription.
 This ITP create stacks of numbered cards and individual cards.
 Cards appear face down.
 They can be moved around the screen with or without the help of a hidden grid, ‘turned over’ to display the card’s number and deleted.
 Cards can be sequenced or generated as a random set, to include whole numbers, decimals or fractions.